smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 ---

 :::note[Prerequisites]
 This guide assumes you have a running Chainlink node.
-See the [Running a Chainlink Node locally](/chainlink-nodes/v1/running-a-chainlink-node) guide to learn how to run a Chainlink node.
+See the [Running a Chainlink Node locally](/chainlink-nodes/v1/running-a-chainlink-node) guide to learn how to run a Chainlink node. **Note**: For this example to work, you must use Chainlink node version _1.12.0_ or above.

 Also, you must be familiar with these concepts:

 - [Forwarder](/chainlink-nodes/contracts/forwarder) contracts.